SyncholisticMG/gh/chapter6/workspace.md

 Q: GOLD & SILVER as part of earth & our bodies?
 Earth has more gold than we can use.
 There is gold everywhere in our backyards, just in flex and there are positive ways to mine gold too.
-We are unfortunately using gold for the wrong purpose, 90% is for industrial use and only 10% recreational.
+We're unfortunately using gold for the wrong purpose, 90% is for industrial use and only 10% recreational.
 Think about that.
 Gold is meant to be available to all of us.